errorz418/DMO-Logfig-Tool/README.md

 # Log Analyzer

-Simple Python script with a GUI.
-Used for analyzing Dragon Medical One log files and modifying the SoD.exe.config file.
+A log file analyzer and configuration file editor for Dragon Medical One (or Dragon Professional Anywhere).
+Built in Python using Tkinter for the GUI.

 ## Features